farhan5248/demingdriventesting/migrating-from-defect-inspection-to-prevention/mura.md

 ```

 One of the first things we did was create the automation after all the tests were written instead of at the end.
-This was when I introduced the term [Jidoka](jidoka) and automated the creation of test automation.
+This was when I introduced the term [Jidoka][3] and automated the creation of test automation.
 This made the delays due to manual execution basically disappear and now the tester was either logging defects or fixing test cases.

 ```